PRIEWIENV/BytomLit/docs/specifications.md

 party, 0.01 bitcoin to the other, and invalidate the previous bitcoin transaction so it won't be spent.

-See [BOLT #2: Channel Establishment](02-peer-protocol.md#channel-establishment) for more on channel establishment and [BOLT #3: Funding Transaction Output](03-transactions.md#funding-transaction-output) for the format of the bitcoin transaction that creates the channel.
-See [BOLT #5: Recommendations for On-chain Transaction Handling](05-onchain.md) for the requirements when participants disagree or fail, and the cross-signed bitcoin transaction must be spent.

 ### Conditional Payments

 A Lightning channel only allows payment between two participants, but channels can be connected together to form a network that allows payments between all members of the network.
 This requires the technology of a conditional payment, which can be added to a channel,